8medom/SigFitTest/README.md

 ## Updated results
 You can find here updated results where more fitting tools are added over time.

+Figure 1: Results on synthetic mutational catalogs corresponding to eight different cancer types (update of Figure 2 in the manuscript).
 ![alt text](/figures/update_results-set6.png)

-Results on synthetic mutational catalogs corresponding to eight different cancer types (update of Figure 2 in the manuscript).
+Figure 2: Results on synthetic mutational catalogs where two signatures absent from COSMICv3 have both weights 10\% (update of Figure 4e in the manuscript).
 ![alt text](/figures/update_results-set78.png)
-Results on synthetic mutational catalogs where two signatures absent from COSMICv3 have both weights 10\% (update of Figure 4e in the manuscript).

 ## Citation